xxfoundation/elixxir-gateway/README.md

 # (Required)
 certPath: "/opt/xxnetwork/creds/gateway_cert.crt"

-# Path to the self-signed TLS certificate for Server.
+# Path to the self-signed TLS certificate for Node.
 Expects PEM format.
 # (Required)
 serverCertPath: "/opt/xxnetwork/creds/node_cert.crt"

 # Path to the self-signed TLS certificate for the Permissioning server.
 Expects
 # PEM format.
 (Required)
 permissioningCertPath: "/opt/xxnetwork/creds/permissioning_cert.crt"

+# Database connection information.
+(Required)
+dbName: "cmix_gateway"
+dbAddress: "0.0.0.0:5432"
+dbUsername: "cmix"
+dbPassword: ""

+# Flags listed below should be left as their defaults unless you know what you
+# are doing.

 # How long messages, rounds, and bloom filters remain in storage before being
 # cleaned from storage.
 Expects duration in"h".
 (Defaults to 1 week (168 hours))